SEC Whistleblower Protection Lawyers

 The courageous whistleblowers we represent put a lot on the line when they disclose fraud or other securities law violations to their employers or the Securities and Exchange Commission (SEC).
 Unfortunately, retaliation against whistleblowers is all too prevalent at many companies.
 According to the Ethics & Compliance Initiative’s Global Business Ethics Survey, more than one in three employees who reported misconduct experienced retaliation.

-When Congress enacted the whistleblower reward provision in the Dodd-Frank Act, it included an anti-retaliation provision to protect whistleblowers who furnish actionable information to the SEC.
-Dodd-Frank’s award program and anti-retaliation provision work synchronously to motivate individuals with knowledge of fraud or other securities law violations to come forward.
+When Congress enacted the whistleblower reward provision in the Dodd-Frank Act (Dodd-Frank), it included an anti-retaliation provision to protect whistleblowers who furnish actionable information to the SEC.
+Dodd-Frank’s SEC whistleblower-reward program and anti-retaliation provision work synchronously to motivate individuals with knowledge of fraud or other securities law violations to come forward.

 This FAQ provides an overview of protections available to SEC whistleblowers.
 Every case is unique, and therefore this FAQ should not be relied upon as legal advice.